stephenLee/stephenlee.github.com/index.markdown

 =======

 I'm Stephen Lee, a second year graduate student at [Dalian University of Technology](http://www.dlut.edu.cn) (China).
-I will use this site to host my blog, notes, quotes, and my research.
+I will use this site to host my blog.
 You can find out more about me by poking around the links above and below.

 Blog